-is a finite set of points contained in $int(\mathcal{P})$.
-Furthermore, each of these point is determined by the intersection of affine polyhedra $\gamma_v$ contained in the tropicalizations $ Trop(f_i,P')$. \end{lemma} The first part of the lemma follows immediately from the definitions.
-The second part follows from lemma 12.13 in \cite{Rabinoff} Let us remark that in the above lemma if $\bigcap_i V(f_i,\widetilde{P})$ is a finite set then we may assume that for all $\overline{x}$ in this set, $trop(\overline{x})\in P'$.
-We fix $t\in \Q$ and $\xi$ in some algebraic extension $K$ of $\Qp$ such that $v(\xi)=t$.
+is a finite set of points contained in $int(P')$.
+Furthermore, each of these point is determined by the intersection of affine polyhedra $\gamma_v$ contained in the tropicalizations $ Trop(f_i,P')$. \end{lemma} This follows from the definitions and from the proof of Lemma 12.5 in \cite{Rabinoff}.
+In fact, we know that $Trop(f_i,P)$ is the finite reunion of half-hyperplanes.
+After perturbation, the hyperplanes of each $Trop(f_i)$ intersect in at most one point.
+Indeed, up to a small perturbation, the intersection of $n$ hyperplanes in $\R^n$ is either empty or one point.
+These are the set of point in the above interesection.
+Furthermore, if $\delta$ is small enough, we can assume that $P'$ does not contains branching points on its boundary (i.e.\ the limit points of the intersection when $t$ tends to zero).
+In that case, the points in the above intersection are defined by intersection of half-hyperplanes in each $Trop(f_i,P')$ and are in the interior of $P'$. \begin{Remark} Note that $\bigcap Trop(f_i,P_0)$ has a finite number of component.
+We can apply the above lemma to each component so that $\lvert\mathcal{P}\rvert\cap \bigcap_i \Big(Trop(f_i,P')+tv_i\Big)$ is a finite set of points contained in the interior of $P'$ where $\mathcal{P}$ is a thickening of $P_0$. \end{Remark} We fix $t\in \Q$ and $\xi$ in some algebraic extension $K$ of $\Qp$ such that $v(\xi)=t$.
+Let $\overline{v}\in \N^n$.
 We denote by $\widetilde{f}$ the image of the map: